masarabbit/sei_project_2/README.md

 	  <img src="README_images/bopping.gif" alt="hover effect" style="border-radius:8px" />
   </p>

 By default, the sprites are displayed in a dark bluish tone, almost like a silhouette but the detail just about visible.
-This is styled by applying`filter: sepia(100) hue-rotate(180deg) brightness(40%);`.
+This is styled by applying`filter: sepia(100) hue-rotate(180deg) brightness(40%)`.
 By applying the sepia and hue-rotate(180deg), it becomes a bluish colour.
 The brightness is lowered to make it darker.
-When the image is hovered, the filter is changed back to default by applying `filter: sepia(0) hue-rotate(0deg) brightness(100%);`.
-A 'bopping' motion was also applying the following keyframe animation:
+When the image is hovered, the filter is changed back to default by applying `filter: sepia(0) hue-rotate(0deg) brightness(100%)`.
+A 'bopping' motion was also added by applying keyframe animation:

 ```
 @keyframes bopping {